Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: Acknowledgements

 \section{Acknowledgements}

 The author extends special thanks to Valeri V. Makarov for valuable advice and numerous stimulating discussions, without which this work would have never been completed.
-The author is also grateful to Pierre Auclair-Desrotour, Rory Barnes, Mohammad Farhat, Xuan Ji, and J\'{e}r\'{e}my Leconte for consultations and references.
+The author is very grateful to Gwena\"{e}l Bou\'{e} for providing Figure \ref{Boue} and for the helpful consultation that accompanied it.
+The author is also thankful to Erik Asphaug, Pierre Auclair-Desrotour, Rory Barnes, Mohammad Farhat, Julien Frouard, Xuan Ji, and J\'{e}r\'{e}my Leconte for consultations and references.
+None of these colleagues bears responsibility for the author's hypotheses regarding the putative existence of a lost moon of Mars.

 ~\\ \begin{appendix}

 { \bf Appendix}